colinmorris/pejorative-compounds/README.md

 Warning: this repository contains language that some readers may find **very offensive**, including slurs.

+There are three main ingredients in this repo:
+- `counts.csv`, a dataset mapping ~4,800 compound pejoratives to the number of Reddit comments containing that compound. (`wikt.csv` has the same format with a column recording whether the term has an entry in Wiktionary)
+- various Python scripts used to generate this dataset.
+This process is documented in the "Data pipeline" section below, though you probably don't need to run these unless you want to expand the dataset with a different set of affixes or time range.
+- various IPython notebooks exploring and visualizing the dataset (See "Guide to IPython notebooks" section below)

 ## Overview

 I manually curated lists of around 70 prefixes and 70 suffixes (with some overlap between them) which could plausibly be used to form a variety of pejorative compounds.
 These lists can be found in `reddit_counts.py`.

 For each of the ~70x70 possible A+B compounds from the product of these lists, I used the Pushshift API to collect comments containing that compound.
 I then applied some data cleaning steps and heuristics to estimate the number of comments using that term on Reddit up to the end of 2020.
-(See the "Data pipeline" section below for the technical details on how each step of the data collection and cleaning is performed.)

 ### Affix selection